 Traditionally, governments and aid agencies have tended to focus on internet access as the primary driver for the digital economy, coupled with free-standing investments in specific sectoral applications, but without due attention to the complementary digital and non-digital foundations.
-There is a growing recognition that a holistic and integrated approach to digital strategy is essential to maximizing the digital dividends and securing equitable benefits and inclusive economic growth.^{58,59,60}
+There is a growing recognition that a holistic and integrated approach to digital strategy is essential to maximizing the digital dividends and securing equitable benefits and inclusive economic growth.^{57,58,59}

 The digital transformation framework helps to broaden the focus and redress common imbalances in pursing digital transformation at the regional level.
-The digital foundations in this framework informed the pillars in the Figure 1.